haolam05/MiniAmazon/README.md

 ### Delete a product by id

 Delete an existing product by id.
+Deleting a product will set its quantity to 0.
+We want to keep the record of what being sold on MiniAmazon for further market analysis.

 * Require Authentication: True
 * Require Authorization: True.
 (Must be the seller of the product)